An Asperger Syndrome childhood: timid body, conceited mind

 My mother tried to help.
 She used to invite local children to our house for me to play with.
 But she made the comic mistake of inviting them in twos.
 Consequently they played with each other while I sat in the corner with a book.
 I had no idea that I was supposed to interact with them, that that is why they had been invited.
 I just thought that Mum liked having children around the place.
 Again this is typical of the upbringing of children with Asperger Syndrome: the caring adults assume that the child knows what is expected of him, while the child hasn’t a clue.
 I wish my mother had explained, “Eric, I’ve invited James to come here after school today, and I want you to play with him please: playing with other children is good for you.”
 I wouldn’t have found it comfortable, but I was an obedient child and I believe I would have tried.
 Many a time Mum pointed out to me that other children played with each other and I didn’t, but I never understood that there was anything wrong with that; rather I took it in the context of Mum’s constant reassurances that everybody is different.
 And I knew I was different.

-In the summer of 1959 when I was 10 the family had a very happy holiday in Cheshire with Ken and Barbara Hulme and family, close family friends.
+In the summer of 1959 when I was 10 our family had a very happy holiday in Cheshire with Ken and Barbara Hulme and family, close family friends.
 On our return to Edinburgh, Mum took me aside for a serious discussion.
 It was most unlikely to happen, she reassured me – but if, for any reason, Dad and she both became unable to look after me, whom would I like to look after me?
 Dad and she had come to a reciprocal arrangement with Ken and Barbara, and Mum was entirely confident that I would answer her question as she expected.
-She knew that I could deal with hypotheticals like that without anxiety, and she judged correctly that I had to be kept informed.
+She knew I could deal with hypotheticals like that without anxiety, and she judged correctly that I had to be kept informed.
 I floored her by saying Mr Thyne.
 I felt he understood me better than anyone else did, perhaps even my parents, and I had developed a strong bond.

 A very ashamed child